AtheosGame/AtheosGame.github.io/Game/Items/ItemTypes.md

 # Item Types

 **Weapons**
-Used to attack, and can be one-handed or two-handed (i.e. cannot use shield with it).
+Used to attack, and can be one-handed or two-handed (e.g. cannot use shield with it).
 Weapons have their stats:

 - Damage: It is a range (e.g. from 6 to 15), and each successful hit deals damage equal to one random number between that range.
 Modified by the character’s Strength stat.
 - Reach: How far from your character model you can hit.